chef/knife-openstack/README.md

 Knife OpenStack
 ===============

 This is the official Opscode Knife plugin for OpenStack Compute (Nova).
 This plugin gives knife the ability to create, bootstrap, and manage instances in OpenStack Compute clouds.
+It has been tested against the `diablo-stable` branch in configurations using Keystone.

 # Installation #